Fitness Instructor - The Pulse, Dursley

 About the role

-As we continue to recover from the COVID19 pandemic we are looking for a qualified instructor to join our team to motivate, encourage and train participant’s in fitness activities at the Pulse in line with the companies policies.
+Following the recent closure due to COVID-19, we are now preparing to reopen to the public and are looking for a qualified instructor to join our team to motivate, encourage and train participant’s in fitness activities at the Pulse in line with the companies policies.

 As a fully qualified instructor in this role you will;